-The metrics, desired outcomes, and actions have not substantively changed; however, the goal has been modified to shift from emphasizing a transition to NGSS to now expanding STEM opportunities based on educational partner feedback.
-Increased STEM opportunities will allow our students better access state standards in their math and science curriculums in real-world, engaging applications.
+The metrics, desired outcomes, goals, and actions have not substantively changed.
+The desire to continue expanding STEM opportunities based on educational partner feedback remains.
+Increased STEM opportunities will allow our students better access state standards in their math and science curriculums by using real-world, engaging applications.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.